LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

    }

 Only one parent type can be listed.
 The parent section can appear only once in a type expression.
-While you can plae it anywhere in the type expression, it is recommended that you place it at the top.
+While you can place it anywhere in the type expression, it is recommended that you place it at the top.

 The following code defines two simple types: ``one`` and ``two``.
 Type ``two``